osxzxso/final-test/README.md

 # final-test

- This is just to test setting up a repository, creating a new branch, commiting / pulling / merging with main branch.
+ This is just to test setting up a repository, creating a new branch, committing / pulling / merging with main branch.

+Here is a change that was made directly in main branch, then committed to main

-Here is a change <-----
+Here is a change that was made in minor-changes branch, then committed / pulled / and merged with main